scikit-learn-contrib/forest-confidence-interval/README.md

 ## Installation and Usage
 Before installing the module you will need `numpy`, `scipy` and `scikit-learn`.
+Dependencies associated with the previous modules may need root privileges to install
 ```
 pip install numpy scipy scikit-learn
 ```